 OTTAWA, ONT., Departmental Buildings, 1914.
 Another major competition for a different site was staged in 1914 and elicited more than 60 entries from Commonwealth countries.
 Six finalists were chosen, but again the project was never built.
 The design by Gordon & Helliwell was not among the finalists (NAC, RG11, Vol. 2952, File 5370 1B)

 HAMILTON, ONT., North West Entrance to the City, 1927-28.
-Twelve firms submitted designs in this competition for a series of parks, gardens and a high level bridge on lands adjacent to Dundurn Castle.
+Sixteen firms submitted designs in this competition for a series of parks, gardens and a high level bridge on lands adjacent to Dundurn Castle (Hamilton Spectator, 20 March 1928, 23, list of competitors).
 The scheme by Gordon & Helliwell was not premiated (R.A.I.C.
 Journal, v, April 1928, 131).
-Earle Sheppard of Toronto won First Prize of $2,000.
+Earle Sheppard of Toronto won First Prize of $2,000, but his winning design was not built.